heckler1/ansible_playbooks/README.md

 1. It fully updates the host to the latest packages.
 2. It cleans out any orphaned dependencies and the like with autoremove.
-3. It installs some useful utilities: wget, nano, ntpd, and open-vm-tools.
+3. It installs some useful utilities: wget, nano, ntpd, and ovirt-guest-agent.
 4. It starts the firewall of the host, allows SSH, and sets the firewall to start on boot.
 5. It installs your public SSH keys to the root account and a user of your choice.
 6. It removes the host's default NTP servers and sets ntpd to use Google's NTP servers.
 (Warning: Google's NTP smears leap seconds)